JunaidZaman03/CADET-Xray-Cavity-Detection/README.md

 ## Notes on Evaluation

-The original notebook computed a simple accuracy metric against an intensity-threshold-derived pseudo-ground-truth mask.
+Computed a simple accuracy metric against an intensity-threshold-derived pseudo-ground-truth mask.
 This is **not** a scientifically validated evaluation protocol.
 In this repository, that logic is isolated in `evaluation.py` and explicitly documented as a baseline utility, not a benchmark.
 For real validation, expert-labeled cavity masks should be used.

 ---